sbt/website/0.13/docs/offline/Combined+Pages.md

 ...
 ```

-See the `/Detailed-Topics/Inspecting-Settings` page for details.
+See the [Inspecting Settings][Inspecting-Settings] page for details.

-See the `/Detailed-Topics/Inspecting-Settings` page for details.
+See the [Inspecting Settings][Inspecting-Settings] page for details.

 The `inspect` command can help find scopes where a setting or task is
 defined.
 The following example shows that different options may be